The Great Lakes is one of the most popular treks in Kashmir.

 • The sixth day takes us over the Zajibal pass.
 The pass cuts the Satsar Valley and Gangbal valley.
 We cover a mild gradient that leads us to the Nundkol Lake lying judiciously at• the foot of Harmukh.
 The Harmukh, the lake and the reflection of the Harmukh in the lake make it majestic.

-Day 8 We fly from Srinagar to our home destinations
+Day 9 Fly out from Srinagar to your home city

 The cost is per person for Srinagar to Srinagar (8 days ) as per the itinerary given earlier